tendermint/tendermint/docs/rfc/rfc-003-performance-questions.md

 We need more data to understand the problem directly.
 We want to drive the popularity and adoption of Tendermint and this will mean allowing for chains with more validators.
 We should follow up with users experiencing this issue.
-We may then want to benchmark the P2P layer in a few simple ways:
+We may then want to add a series of metrics to the P2P layer to better understand the inefficiencies it produces.

-1. By starting a network with 1000 nodes and sending no messages to determine memory and CPU consumption in the presence of 1000 nodes.
-2. By testing two nodes connected to each other via P2P, and attempting to generate as much load between the two nodes as possible.
-This will help inform how much load is incurred from message sends in an otherwise unencumbered P2P stack.
+The following metrics can help us understand the sources of latency in the Tendermint P2P stack:

+* Number of messages sent and received per second
+* Time of a message spent on the P2P layer send and receive queues

+The following metrics exist and should be leveraged in addition to those added:

+* Number of peers node's connected to
+* Number of bytes per channel sent and received from each peer

 ### Sync